SkepticMystic/pivot/src/routes/blog/add-mdsvex-blog-to-sveltekit-project.md

 We'll start by installing mdsvex, then add it to our SvelteKit config.
 Next, we'll create a directory to store our blog posts, and add some types to make working with the blog posts easier.
 Finally, we'll create a blog index page, and a blog post page to display our posts.

-You can find the finished code for this tutorial in this <a href="https://github.com/SkepticMystic/sveltekit-mdsvex-blog" target="_blank" rel="noreferrer">repo</a>.
+You can find the finished code for this tutorial in this <a href="https://github.com/SkepticMystic/sveltekit-mdsvex-blog" target="_blank" rel="noreferrer">repo</a>, and you can view the live demo <a href="https://sveltekit-mdsvex-blog.vercel.app/" target="_blank" rel="noreferrer">here</a>.

 ## Install mdsvex and add it to your SvelteKit config